Actively Recruiting

 You will not qualify if you...

-• Active cutaneous disease of the vestibule
+• Active cutaneous disease of the vulvar vestibule

-• Current presence of other painful vulvar conditions such as pudendal neuralgia, lichen sclerosus, lichen planus, plasma cell vulvitis, vulvar intraepithelial neoplasia, Sj�f6gren's disease, or desquamative inflammatory vaginitis
+• Other painful vulvar conditions including pudendal neuralgia, lichen sclerosus, lichen planus, plasma cell vulvitis, vulvar intraepithelial neoplasia, Sjögren's disease, or desquamative inflammatory vaginitis

 • Hypoestrogenic states such as vulvar atrophy due to menopause or medications

-• Positive vaginal culture during the study requiring two or more treatments
+• Positive vaginal culture requiring two or more treatments during the study

 AI-Screening